Trimming shrubs is the first step in keeping them healthy and aesthetically appealing.

 The short-term effects of not trimming your shrubs are that they will be bushy, larger, and look messy.
 However; the cause for concern comes with the long term effects of not trimming shrubs.
 In the long term, the interior branches of your plant will become so dense that they stop getting sunlight or nutrients.

 Essentially, the bush becomes too big to support itself.
 In response, the shrub begins to decay and the wood becomes unproductive which means less flower production thus lowering the overall appeal of your landscape.

 - creates an overall stronger more resilient shrub

-The best time for pruning shrubs varies by species.
-When deciding when to prune your shrubs take into account if they are flowering plants, and when they flower.
+The best time for trimming shrubs varies by species.
+When deciding when to trim your shrubs take into account if they are flowering plants, and when they flower.
 As a rule of thumb, if you are doing major pruning, it’s best to cut back the shrub during the dormant season (winter).

 Bushes That Don’t Flower